AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Here are is a summary of the **DOs and DON'TS** when it comes to variables:

-* DO **capitalize the first word** in each variable (but not more).
+* DO **capitalize the first word** in each variable (but not more);
-* DO capitalize the first word in every header.
+* DO capitalize the first word in every header;
-* DO try to list the variables in a **logical order**; information supplied by the user should be at the top, the result — at the bottom.
+* DO try to list the variables in a **logical order**; information supplied by the user should be at the top, the result — at the bottom;
-* DO make sure that you're **not using more units than necessary** - uncheck any you don't need from the variable's unit list.
+* DO make sure that you're **not using more units than necessary** - uncheck any you don't need from the variable's unit list; and
 * DO spend a few seconds thinking about the **default unit** and the **Imperial default unit** - which ones will make the most sense?